sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/paris-day1/index.md

 France has continued to be an ally even through its various iterations of republics, empires, and monarchies.

-After scaling many more stairs that I expected to have to, I reached the top of the Arc.
+After scaling many more stairs that I expected to have to, I reached the top.
 The views all around are magnificent, and it was amazing seeing the city sprawling beautifully away in all directions.
 It has a great view across the River Seine to the Tour Eiffel.

 {{< figure
       src="./images/arc-view.jpg"